bogdanconstantinescu/ngx-architect/README.md

 # `ngx-architect`

-This package is a simple and helpful tools for scaffolding modules, containers, and components.
+This package is a simple and helpful tool for scaffolding modules, containers, and components.
 Most of the util functions are based on the [@ngrx/schematics](https://www.npmjs.com/package/@ngrx/schematics) package.

 ### Install